Frequently asked questions

 About Genomics England and the 100,000 Genomes Project

 The Department of Health & Social Care chose to establish Genomics England as a subsidiary limited company as it was the most effective way to ensure the 100,000 Genomes Project got up and running as quickly as possible.
 If it was established as an agency or a public body then this would have required primary legislation.
-The implication of choosing this latter option would have had a knock-on effect on patients by delaying any benefit from any new medical advancements found as a result of whole genome sequencing.
+The implication of choosing this latter option would have been delay and being unable to secure sequencing capacity (at the time, there was limited global sequencing capacity).
+This would have had a knock-on effect on patients by delaying any benefit from any new medical advancements found as a result of whole genome sequencing.
 It also goes against government policy to establish more agencies and public bodies.

 Genomics England’s funding supports whole genome sequencing for patients at NHS England Genomic Medicine Centres.